decidables/decidables/sites/detectable/src/marginals.md

 ## Positive Predictive Value

-The marginal for trials were we responded :key['present'] is the :term[positive predictive value], also called the :term[precision].
-The :key[positive predictive value] (:key[PPV]) tells us how accurate we were on the trials where we responded :key['present'].
+The marginal for trials were we responded :key['present'] is the :term[positive predictive value] (:term[PPV]), also called the :term[precision].
+The :key[positive predictive value] tells us how accurate we were on the trials where we responded :key['present'].

 <sdt-equation-hfa2ppv></sdt-equation-hfa2ppv>